matheus7alcantara/java-bootcamp/java-anatomia-classes/ProjectStandards.md

 - Good practices: must begin with lower case letter
 - Cannot contain blank spaces
 - Java keywords must not be used
 - The name must be unique within a scope

+Methods naming: "ReturnType GoalNameOnInfinitive Arg(s)"
+- Methods can receive different arg types, and return another type
+- The name of the args exist only within that method's scope